Exploring the Gemini CLI

 - Confirm with you before committing and pushing.

-Example Prompt: "Okay, we're done.
+Example Prompt: "Okay, it's done.
 Please commit and push the changes."